 401(k) Rollover in Sunset Hills, MO.
 Starting a new job is an exciting time that can present you with new challenges and opportunities.
 However, many Sunset Hills, MO residents wonder what the best options are for their 401(k) with their previous employer.
-Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.
+Managing multiple retirement savings accounts can be complex and take more time than many people are willing to put in.

 401(k) Rollover in Sunset Hills,MO

-There are several options for handling your 401(k) rollover in Sunset Hills, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
-This means any advice we give is based on what we believe is best for your financial needs.
-Our business is built on trust and your belief that we’ll do what’s best for you.
-We offer unbiased, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
+There are a few different ways to handle your 401(k) rollover in Sunset Hills, MO, and usually it takes trustworthy financial planning and an experienced financial advisor to know which option is best for you.
+Correct Capital is an independent advisory firm whose advisors hold themselves to the fiduciary standard.
+This means we work in your best interest to make sure your money is working for you as you want it to.
+Our business is built on trust and your confidence that we’ll do what’s best for you.
+We offer objective, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Sunset Hills, MO.

-If you have over $5,000 invested in your 401(k), the majority of Sunset Hills, MO companies allow you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), the majority of Sunset Hills, MO companies allow you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
 Many employees in Sunset Hills, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
+In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to roll over the funds any time you’d like.
+Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s.
+If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to transfer the funds at some point in the future.

-However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an effect on your retirement planning.
+However, it should be mentioned that keeping your old 401(k) means you can no longer make contributions to it, which may have an effect on your retirement planning.
 After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
-Withdrawal options can be limited and have large federal withholding requirements.
+It can also be complicated to oversee several different retirement plans with numerous custodians.
+Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you decide if sticking with your old 401(k) is the best option for you.
+Correct Capital's retirement consultants can help you decide if sticking with your old 401(k) is the best option for you.

-If your new job in Sunset Hills, MO also offers a 401(k), most employers will allow you to roll over your 401(k) funds to their plan.
-This might be the best option if you prefer the new plan’s options to your previous plan’s, including lower fees, better investment options, opportunities, insight, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new job in Sunset Hills, MO also offers a 401(k), most of the time they will permit you to roll over your 401(k) savings to their plan.
+You may consider this if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, insight, or loan options.
+Also, required minimum distributions may be delayed even after you turn 72 as long as you are still working.

-IRA stands for Individual Retirement Account.
-A Rollover IRA is an account used to move savings from a previousemployer’s 401(k).
-If you’ve already opened an IRA, you can consider moving the funds there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
+IRA is an abbreviation for Individual Retirement Account.
+A Rollover IRA is an account started to move money from a former employer’s 401(k).
+If you’ve already opened an IRA, you can consider moving the money there for your 401(k) rollover.
+Depending on which type of 401(k) you were contributing to, it may be best to roll money to a Traditional or a Roth IRA.
 This way, the tax status of the money you already invested is not affected.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible.
-Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA are considered to be pre-tax money.
+Your pre-tax money you paid into your 401(k) will likely be put into a traditional IRA.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-Once you turn 72, you will be obligated to withdraw required minimum distributions regardless of whether or not you are still in the workforce.
+Upon turning 72, you will have to take out required minimum distributions regardless of your status in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no immediate tax benefit.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
-At any time you can withdraw the contributions you make without having to pay taxes, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
-Unlike Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit at the time the contributions are made.
+The benefit is that Roth IRA money grows tax-free.
+Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
+At any time you can withdraw the contributions you make without tax consequences, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
+Unlike Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you will pay taxes on the amount received into a Roth IRA as you are “converting” pre-tax money into after-tax money.

 You can open an IRA with many banks or any brokerage firm in Sunset Hills, MO, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find what’s right for you.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find what’s right for you.

 4. Cash Out.